 Which Brands Advertised in Super Bowl LI?

 Wix went for a triple-play!
-Wrong sport, we know, but the website builder Wix.com aired a fantastic Super Bowl commercial for the third year in a row!
-They made history by launching their 2017 Super Bowl ad campaign on Facebook Live on January 17, becoming the first time a brand ever released an ad using Facebook or YouTube Live.
+Wrong sport, we know, but the website builder Wix.com aired a fantastic Super Bowl LII commercial for the third year in a row!
+They also made history by launching their 2017 Super Bowl ad campaign on Facebook Live, becoming the first brand ever to release an ad using Facebook or YouTube Live.

 The hot, action ad featured beautiful duo Gal Gadot and Jason Statham, with a nice guy named Felix playing the hero (and website builder).